 Residential and Business Solar Panel Maintenance

-Roseville, CA- They’re everywhere!
-Solar panels continue to become more commonplace in Roseville, Lincoln, Rocklin and throughout South Placer County.
-From new residential solar communities continue to big business and after market installation, solar seems to be a smart choice to shred those high monthly electric costs.
+Roseville, Calif. – Money-saving solar panels in Roseville, Rocklin and throughout South Placer County have become ubiquitous From new residential solar communities continue to big business and after market installation, solar seems to be a smart choice to shred those high monthly electric costs.

 Solar Panel Cleaning Q & A

 Do I need to clean the solar panels?

 You need to clean the panels periodically to keep them working at the maximum efficiency.
 Debris on the glass prevents some of the light from entering the unit which will result in less energy output.
 Debris that commonly needs to be removed is dirt, paint overspray, bird feces, and mineral deposits.
 The frequency of service will depend on each individual situation.

 Can I just “hose” them off with my garden hose?